shanethacker/shanethacker.github.io/README.md

 I'm typing this up on Microsoft's [Visual Studio Code](https://code.visualstudio.com/) right now, but I'll probably use [Sublime Text](http://www.sublimetext.com/) and [Notepad++](https://notepad-plus-plus.org/) as well.
 (Actually, what I'm noticing is that I need a spell checker.)

 My personal computer is a MacBook Pro, but work is all Windows.
-[Getting Jeckyll to work properly on Windows](http://jekyll-windows.juthilo.com/) is interesting.
+[Getting Jekyll to work properly on Windows](http://jekyll-windows.juthilo.com/) is interesting.